VVelda/device-feedback/README.md

 -------------------------
 Device Feedback Cordova plugin for Android, at this moment, is __unique plugin__, which provide native non-visual (haptic and acoustic) feedback to user and give user on every Android __feel__ that he is using __native application__.

-Works with Cordova 3.x CLI.
-Tested on real Android 2.3, 4.0 and 4.1 devices.
+Works with Cordova 4–5.x CLI versions, but also backward compatible with 3.x.
+Tested on real Android 2.3, 4.0 and 4.1 devices and various other versions on emulator.
+Crosswalk is supported.

 If You interested by this plugin, You can donate development.
 [![donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG_global.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2XPWNZRYWARX4) Thank You!